Skip to Content

 You can safely use tap water to brush your teeth, take a bath, and cook with it.

-In this guide, I will answer all your common questions about Turkish tap water and tell you the best water brands and other drinks that you can use on your visit to Turkey.
+In this guide, I will answer all your common questions about Turkish tap water and tell you the best water brands and other drinks that you should try on your visit to Turkey.

 Turkish people use tap water for all their needs but not for drinking.
 The majority of Turkish people use bottled water for drinking.